EnergAIze/EnergAIze/Frontend/README.md

 # EnergAIzeUINodeApp

-First you need to install node modules in server as well as client folder.
-Run below command in both folders
+First you need to install node modules in client folder.
+Run below command in client folder
 ### `npm install`

 ## Available Scripts

-To run both client and server in dev mode , In the project directory, you can run:
+To run client and  in dev mode , In the project directory, you can run:

 ### `cd client && npm install && npm start`